sisl/ConflictAvoidanceDASC/README.md

 ### Pilot response model

-In order to better capture the response of unmanned aircraft, be it remotely or autonomously piloted, we have started to incorporate a pilot response model for the pairwise encounter policy generation.
+In order to better capture the response of unmanned aircraft, be it remotely or autonomously piloted, we incorporated a pilot response model for the pairwise encounter policy generation.
 Details can be found in the `src/pilot` directory.

 ### Dependencies